artalar/reatom/packages/core/README.md

 yarn add @reatom/core
 ```

+## Motivation

+### Reatom goals

+The [features](#features) list is reflect our vision of perfectly balanced tool for any kind of application data management.
+But most important goals probably are **performance**, **atomicity guaranties** and [tiny basic API](#Write-you-own-atom-creator) with **immutable principles**.

-## What is state management?
+### What is state management?

 `State` is a term from [FSA](https://en.wikipedia.org/wiki/Finite-state_machine) thats mean a consistent data with predicted shape (and literals) in some time slice of application lifetime.

 State manager provides an API for describe and transform application state in a right way, you may solve a most class of problems with it, management domain data (user profile, entities editing...) or environment data (routing, network cache...).
+Also it has a reactive interface witch helps to decouple application modules / components.

 Those problem you may solve by other ways too: streams / services / classes, but if you want more reliability guaranties and better debugging experience state manager do it best.

-> this part will be updated, I have a lot to say.

 ## Guides